amogelangmenwe-ops/Amogelang-/Project folder/DATABASE.md

 # 📂 Project 1.1 DATABASE
                              LAB 270 Selecting data from a database

-In this project, I learned how data is stored and accessed inside a relational database.
-The main goal was to get comfortable writing SQL queries that pull meaningful information from different tables.
-Throughout the lab, I practiced connecting to a database, looking through its structure, and using SELECT statements to filter, sort, and display data in useful ways.

-This hands-on work helped me understand how databases organize information and how SQL can be used to answer real questions about that data.

-✔ Project Objectives

-✔ Navigate and explore database structures

-I Learnt how to view tables, columns, and data types using commands such as:

-SHOW TABLES

-DESCRIBE

-✔ Strengthen query accuracy, readability, and performance

-Understand how proper formatting, indexing considerations, and clear query structure contribute to better database performance and easier troubleshooting.
+Let Me Tell You About Databases 🗄️

+In this project, I got hands-on experience with relational databases and learned how data is stored, organized, and accessed.
+Relational databases keep information in structured tables with rows and columns, which makes it easy to retrieve meaningful data.
+My main goal was to get comfortable asking questions of the database and pulling insights from different sets of information.

+Connecting to the Database

+Before diving in, I learned how to connect to a database and navigate its environment.
+This step was essential to explore how the data was structured and how different tables relate to each other.
+It felt a bit like stepping into a digital filing system, where understanding how everything was organized made the next steps much easier.

+Exploring the Structure

+Understanding the database’s layout was key.
+I learned how to look at the tables, see what kind of information each column held, and figure out how different pieces of data were related.
+This helped me get a clear picture of how the database organized information and how I could approach retrieving it efficiently.

+Asking Questions with SQL

+Once I understood the structure, I focused on querying the data to get meaningful answers.
+I learned how to filter, sort, and combine information to see exactly what I needed.
+It was exciting to see that, with a few well-thought-out queries, I could pull complex insights and answer real questions about the data.

+Strengthening Accuracy and Performance

+This project also taught me the importance of being precise and thoughtful when working with a database.
+Clear, well-organized queries make it easier to maintain and troubleshoot systems, while good practices in design and structure ensure the database runs efficiently.
+Understanding these principles is essential for keeping a database scalable and reliable.

+Why This Project Matters

+Overall, this project gave me a solid understanding of how relational databases organize and manage data.
+It showed me how to navigate structures, retrieve information efficiently, and maintain performance.
+These skills are critical for any work that involves handling large amounts of data, building applications, or generating insights for decision-making.

 This knowledge is essential for maintaining efficient, scalable database systems.

 <img width="1346" height="629" alt="Select data from database" src="https://github.com/user-attachments/assets/9ce4ff24-e535-4b06-80fa-82ce5a462764" />